-Egg laying has kicked into high gear as the weather warms up in May.
+Egg laying has kicked into high gear as the weather warms up in July.
 Up to 2,000 eggs layed per day will have the queens working hard.
 If the Queen does not believe she has enough room to grow in her hives, she will take half the bees with her and swarm.

 Copyright © 2020 Aspen Ridge Honey Farm - All Rights Reserved.